Simulating turbulent mixing caused by local instability of internal gravity waves: Concluding remarks

-Although our model does not involve the effect of rotation at the current stage, it should be an important factor.
-According to the linear theory of inertia-gravity wave, rotation changes the partitioning of kinetic and available potential energies.
-Specifically, if the rotation axis is parallel to the gravity direction, the following relationship holds; (kinetic energy)/(available potential energy) $= (1 - \omega^2 / N^2)(\omega^2 + f^2) / (\omega^2 - f^2)$, where $\omega$ is the wave frequency and $f$ is the Coriolis parameter \citep{polzin_toward_2011}.
-Consequently, as for near-inertial waves, $\omega \sim f$, a large part of the energy is contained in the kinetic part so that the mixing efficiency is expected to be lowered.
-In the real ocean, it has been reported that PSI plays a special role in transferring energy of tide-generated internal waves into near-inertial waves \citep{hibiya_latitudinal_2004}.
-Therefore, in order to get a better insight into the wave-driven ocean mixing, it is vital in future research to examine how the rotation affects the energy budgets of both the internal waves and turbulence.
+Throughout this study, we have assumed that the turbulence is continuously driven by a harmonically oscillating wave shear that maintains constant amplitude.
+In the real ocean, a situation where coherent internal tides dominate the internal wave spectra may satisfy this condition.
+Investigating mixing caused by rather sporadic wave radiation from surface wind force requires reexamination of the model configuration.
+Besides, since our model does not include the Coriolis force, the present scenario of turbulence generation and large values of $\Gamma$ may apply to limited cases when the wave frequency is much higher than the local inertial frequency, i.e., internal tides in the equatorial area.
+To discuss wave-driven mixing in mid and high latitudes, we should not neglect the rotation because it will change the partitioning of kinetic and available potential energies.
+Specifically, a linear theory of internal inertia-gravity waves yields the following relationship; (kinetic energy)/(available potential energy) $= (1 - \omega^2 / N^2)(\omega^2 + f^2) / (\omega^2 - f^2)$, where $\omega$ is the wave frequency and $f$ is the Coriolis parameter \citep{polzin_toward_2011}.
+Consequently, as for near-inertial waves, $\omega \sim f$, a large part of energy is contained in the kinetic part so that the mixing efficiency is expected to be lowered.
+In the real ocean, it has been reported that PSI plays a special role in transferring energy of internal tides into near-inertial waves \citep{hibiya_latitudinal_2004}.
+Therefore, in order to get a better insight into the wave-driven ocean mixing, it is vital in future research to examine how rotation affects the energy budgets of both the internal waves and turbulence.